By Harrison Lebov

 These are the types of skills I intend on improving, and “Coding and the Law” is certainly a class I would regret not taking.

-Harrison Lebov JD’17 is a day student in the Legal Technology and Innovation concentration, a staff member on the Journal of High Technology Law, and Vice President of the Suffolk Law Intramural Basketball Association.
-During the summer after his first year, he was a judicial intern in Boston Municipal Court.
+Harrison Lebov, JD’17, is an associate at Keches Law Group in Boston.
+During his time at Suffolk Law he was in the Legal Technology and Innovation concentration, a staff member on the Journal of High Technology Law, and Vice President of the Suffolk Law Intramural Basketball Association.